i-love-flamingo/flamingo/Readme.md

 And open http://localhost:3322

-## Hello World Example
+**Hello World Example:**

-Create a new module "helloworld":
+To extend the plain flamingo project with a "Hello World" output please create a new module "helloworld" like this:

 ```bash
 mkdir helloworld